 2. Are my customers happy?

-Similar to your employees, you must understand how your customers feel about your business in order to improve and effectively make changes.
+Like your employees, you must understand how your customers feel about your business to improve and effectively make changes.
 The more knowledge you have about your customers and the community you’re serving, the better off your business will be.